pondrejk/dizzer/combined_build.md

 # 1 Defining Big Data

-> *Small data are slow and sampled.
-Big Data are quick and n=all.*

-> @kitchin2016makes

-In this chapter we search for the defining properties of big data with focus on characteristics with possible implications for cartographic practice.
-We outline the main attitudes towards grasping the concept.
+In this chapter we search for what defines big data.
+We describe the main attitudes towards grasping the concept.
 Special consideration is given to the notion of spatial big data and the related works from the Cartography and GIS community.

 ## 1.1 Ontological characteristics

 Despite the lively interest in the subject, the explanation of the term *big data* ^[Throughout the text we will treat the term as plural, without capitalization.
-Although there are strong arguments for "data" as singular (@widman2014when, @nunberg2013data, for counterargument emphasizing the plurality of big data see @wilson2017big) and some authors do capitalize, we chose to match with the majority of big data related literature.
-This does not apply to direct citations where we preserve the original author's formulation.] remains hazy.
+Although there are strong arguments for "data" as singular and some authors do capitalize, we chose to match with the majority of big data related literature.
+This does not apply to direct citations where we preserve the original author's formulation.
+For arguments for singular data see @widman2014when, @nunberg2013data, for counterargument @wilson2017big] remains hazy.
 The term is often used without clarity, as there is no widely accepted definition to the date.
 Perhaps the most systematic effort in this matter by @kitchin2014data (refined in @kitchin2016makes) summarizes the key properties attributed to big data.
-Kitchin critically evaluates these properties and goes on to assign them a relative importance in distinguishing big from "small" data.
-He also takes care to separate the concept in itself from accompanying social phenomena, hence he speaks of *ontological* characteristics.
+Kitchin critically evaluates these properties and goes on to assign them a relative importance in distinguishing "big" from "small" data.
+He also takes care to separate the concept in itself from the accompanying social phenomena, hence he speaks of *ontological* characteristics.

 Kitchin's taxonomy provides a useful starting point for our thinking of big data from the cartographic standpoint, so let us list the ontological characteristics including some of the Kitchin's comments:

 - **Volume** — can be measured in storage requirements (terabytes or petabytes) or in number of records
-- **Velocity** — data generation happens in real-time either constantly (e.g. CCTV) or sporadically (e.g. web search); we can distinguish the frequency of generation from the frequency of data *handling*, *recording*, and *publishing*, where all three can be delayed from the time of generation
+- **Velocity** — data generation happens in real-time either constantly (CCTV) or sporadically (web search); frequency of generation can differ from the frequency of data *handling*, *recording*, and *publishing*
 - **Variety** — data are heterogeneous in nature, though this property is rather weak as various levels of organization are allowed (*structured*, *semi-structured* or *unstructured*)
-- **Exhaustivity** — an entire system is captured (*n=all*), rather than working with a subset created by sampling
+- **Exhaustivity** — the entire system is captured (*n=all*), rather than subset created by sampling
-- **Resolution and indexicality** — fine-grained (in resolution) rather than being aggregated; uniquely indexical (in identification), which enables linking to other datasets
+- **Resolution and indexicality** — data are fine-grained rather than being aggregated; data are uniquely indexical, which enables linking to other datasets
-- **Relationality** — containing common fields that enable the conjoining of different datasets
+- **Relationality** — data contain common fields that enable the conjoining of different datasets
-- **Extensionality and scalability** — flexibility of data generation, possibility to add or change new fields easily, possibility to rapidly expand in size
+- **Extensionality and scalability** — data generation is flexible, it is possible to add or change fields easily, data can rapidly expand in size

 In relation to these characteristics it is important to mention two open questions that for many people make attempts to define big data vague at best, sometimes to the point of questioning the existence of the phenomenon itself.